-Song Review:: Yena: NEMONEMO- NEMONEMO
+Song Review:: Yena (IZ*ONE): NEMONEMO- NEMONEMO

 This was my random-selection-on-the-comeback-schedule for a review.
 Could I have chosen an October release?
 Yes.
 Did I?
 Obviously not, but I figure I might have other days where they're slow, and I can randomly select from October releases then.
 She appears to be a soloist.